msalemor/ai-tutors/genai-development/genai-intro.md

 }
 ```

-### 1.13 - Chat and Reasoning Models
+### 1.13 - Model types

+Chat models are designed to generate natural, engaging conversations and are ideal for interactive scenarios like customer support or chatbots, where maintaining context across multiple turns is important.

-Chat models are optimized for conversational contexts, aiming to produce natural and engaging dialogue.
-It is well-suited for scenarios that require a back-and-forth interaction, such as customer service or casual conversation.
-Reasoning models like o1 and GPT 5 are specifically designed or fine-tuned to perform reasoning tasks—that is, tasks that require logical thinking, inference, problem-solving, or multi-step decision-making.
-In their completions, these models may return both the reasoning and response data.
+Reasoning models, such as o1 and GPT-5, are specialized or fine-tuned to handle tasks that require logical thinking, inference, and multi-step problem-solving.
+These models often provide both their reasoning process and the final answer in their responses.

-There are also an Instruct models.
-Unlike Chat models, Instruct models are not optimized for conversations, but questions and answers where the context does not need to be maintained.
+There are also Instruct models.
+These models on the other hand, are optimized for direct question-and-answer tasks rather than ongoing conversations.
+They excel when context does not need to be preserved between interactions.

 ### 1.14 - Chat Model `system`, `user`, and `assistant` Roles

-In the context of OpenAI's API, particularly the Chat models like GPT-4o, the roles of system, user, and assistant are used to structure the flow of a conversation.
+In OpenAI's Chat API (such as GPT-4o), each message in a conversation is assigned a `role` to clarify its purpose:

-- The `system` role is designed to provide high-level instructions or settings that guide the model's behavior.
+- **`system`**: Sets the overall behavior or persona of the assistant.
+Use this to provide instructions, context, or constraints that guide how the model should respond.
-- The `user` role represents the queries or prompts from the individual interacting with the model.
+- **`user`**: Represents input from the end user—questions, commands, or prompts that drive the conversation.
-- Lastly, the `assistant` role is attributed to the responses generated by the model based on the user's messages.
+- **`assistant`**: Contains the model's responses to the user's messages.

-These roles help in organizing the dialogue and ensuring that the model can distinguish between the different parts of the conversation for a coherent exchange of information.
+Using these roles helps structure the conversation, allowing the model to distinguish between instructions, user input, and its own replies for more coherent and context-aware interactions.

-**Note:** setting the `system role` is not required.
-However, it is recommended to set a system role to drive a more preditable behavior.
-Also, setting the `system role` is particulalry important in Agent based systems where each Agent may be resposible for unique task.
+> **Note:** The `system` role is optional but highly recommended for consistent and predictable model behavior.
+It is especially important in agent-based systems, where each agent may have a distinct function or responsibility.

 #### Code